dmontaner/install_and_config_linux/install_fonts.md

 Create a new sub dir and copy the __TTR__ archives there.

-Sometimes you may ned to run:
+Sometimes you may need to run:

     sudo fc-cache -f -v

 (I did not need this anytime)

-Reload teh program you are using
+Reload the program you are using